mercedes-benz/sechub/ide-plugins/vscode/README.md

 VSCode: download the [SecHub Plugin](https://open-vsx.org/extension/mercedes-benz/sechub) and install it manually.

-NOTE: Please use the new plugin from Mercedes-Benz: <https://open-vsx.org/extension/mercedes-benz/sechub>.
-The old Daimler plugin will be deprecated.
-The reason for the deprecation is the rebranding of Daimler to Mercedes-Benz.

 ## Features

 - **Import SecHub Reports**: Import SecHub `.json` reports from file system and navigate through them.
 - **Connect to SecHub Server**: Connect to a SecHub server to view jobs and load reports directly from the server.
 - **Fetch Remote Reports**: Fetch SecHub reports directly from the server.
 - **Resolve Issues**: Resolve issues by marking them as false positives directly in the report.
-- **Explain Vulnerablity by AI**: Use the AI-powered explanation feature to get detailed explanations of vulnerabilities.
+- **Explain Vulnerability by AI**: Use the AI-powered explanation feature to get detailed explanations of vulnerabilities.

 ## Usage